 Students are allocated one personal day each semester.
 This time cannot be taken in half-days.
 Time off must be taken in full days (8.5 hours [8 clinical hours plus 30 minute break]).
 It is not accruable nor is it transferable.
-A personal time request form must be submitted to the Program Director or Clinical Coordinator via email or other designated method.
+A personal time request form must be submitted to the Program Director or Clinical Coordinator via the EXXAT software or other designated method.
 The Clinical Affiliate Supervisor and Program Director and/or Clinical Coordinator must be notified when a student is out of clinical.
-This notification must occur via email or phone call per the Clinical Affiliate, Program Director, and Clinical Coordinator instructions,
+This notification must occur via email or phone call per the Clinical Affiliate, Program Director, and Clinical Coordinator instructions, change in an individual student's start time and end time must be discussed and approved by the Clinical Affiliate and the Program Director and Clinical Coordinator prior to any change.